-A taxpayer qualifies as a big one if its sales proceeds exceed EUR 50 mln or the annual amount of taxes exceed EUR 1.5 mln, average staffcount - above 250).
+A taxpayer qualifies as a big one if at least 2 conditions are met (assets value above EUR 20 mln, sales proceeds above EUR 40 mln, average staffcount - above 250).

 2.1.4.
 Allowable deductions

 Most business-related expenses are deductible for CIT purposes.
 However, the deductibility of certain expenses is specifically limited (for example, interest payable to related non-residents; royalties paid to non-residents).